 After the implant area has healed, it is important to actively engage in a daily cleaning and oral hygiene routine for dental implant care.

-• Start with an oral irrigator (water flosser) to clean gums and hard-to-reach spaces between and around teeth and implants to ensure fluoride toothpaste introduced during brushing and flossing is not rinsed away.
+- Start with an oral irrigator (water flosser) to clean gums and hard-to-reach spaces between and around teeth and implants to ensure fluoride toothpaste introduced during brushing and flossing is not rinsed away.
 Many water flosser brands offer rubber tip stimulators and attachments for sensitive gums and teeth to gently remove food particles trapped between implants and the gum line.

-• Brush under and around the implant crown at least twice daily using a narrow-headed soft-bristle toothbrush with low abrasive toothpaste.
+- Brush under and around the implant crown at least twice daily using a narrow-headed soft-bristle toothbrush with low abrasive toothpaste.
 Ask your dentist for toothpaste recommendations for dental implants.
 Baking soda, whitening, or tartar-control toothpaste formulas are abrasive and will scratch, not whiten implants, causing long-term damage that makes the implant vulnerable to staining.

-• Following brushing, floss daily while toothpaste residue is still in your mouth with crown and bridge floss or a nylon-coated interdental brush designed to clean hard-to-reach places.
+- Following brushing, floss daily while toothpaste residue is still in your mouth with crown and bridge floss or a nylon-coated interdental brush designed to clean hard-to-reach places.
 Ask your dentist for implant-approved floss recommendations.
 Some brands not approved for implants can shed particles between implants and natural teeth, causing gum irritation.

-• Rinse daily after brushing and flossing to remove toothpaste residue and keep teeth and dental implants free of bacteria and plaque.
+- Rinse daily after brushing and flossing to remove toothpaste residue and keep teeth and dental implants free of bacteria and plaque.

-• Visit your dentist regularly for cleanings and check-ups to monitor the health of your gums and jaw bone.
+- Visit your dentist regularly for cleanings and check-ups to monitor the health of your gums and jaw bone.

 We are committed to returning every patient to great dental health.
 During a dental examination, health history and oral health is analyzed to determine if a patient is a good candidate for dental implants.
 Patients experiencing severely cracked, broken or failing teeth affected by dental decay could be candidates for tooth extraction and dental implants.
 Contact us today at 1-855-NO FEARS or request an appointment online.
-We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, Greensburg, and Jennerstown.
+We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, and Greensburg.